aeraquena/mediapipe-threejs/README.md

 4. 1 player raises their right hand for 3 seconds to start the AI training
 5. 1 player dances for 10 seconds as Player 1
 6. Count down 3 seconds
 7. 1 player dances for 10 seconds as Player 2.
-They see a recording of Player 1 to time their movements to.
+They see a recording of Player 1 to time their movements to
 8. When the countdown finishes, wait for about 10 seconds for the models to finish training
 9. Two AI bodies will appear alongside the human body.
-Player 1's movements control both AIs - AI 1 is trained as the first movement recording, and AI 2 is trained as the second movement recording.
+Player 1's movements control both AIs - AI 1 is trained as the first movement recording, and AI 2 is trained as the second movement recording